-8. Make simple calculations using given data to calculate or estimate the gravitational or electrostatic forces between objects.
-9. Illustrate, graph, or identify relevant features or data that can be used to calculate or estimate the gravitational or electrostatic forces between objects.
-10 Calculate or estimate gravitational or electrostatic properties/relationships based on data from one or more sources.
-11 .
+- 8. Make simple calculations using given data to calculate or estimate the gravitational or electrostatic forces between objects. - 9.
+Illustrate, graph, or identify relevant features or data that can be used to calculate or estimate the gravitational or electrostatic forces between objects. - 10.
+Calculate or estimate gravitational or electrostatic properties/relationships based on data from one or more sources. - 11.
 Compile, from given information, the particular data needed for a particular inference about the gravitational or electrostatic forces between objects.
 This can include sorting out the relevant data from the given information.

-Performance HS-PS2-5 Expectation Plan and conduct an investigation to provide evidence that an electric current can produce a magnetic field and that a changin g magnetic field can produce an electric c current.
-Dimensions Planning and Carrying Out PS2.B: Types of Interactions Cause and Effect Investigations Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements and consider limitations on the precision of the data (e.g., number of trials, cost, risk, time), and refine the design accordingly.
+Performance HS-PS2-5 Expectation Plan and conduct an investigation to provide evidence that an electric current can produce a magnetic field and that a changin g magnetic field can produce an electric c urrent.
+Dimensions Planning and Carrying Out PS2.B: Types of Interactions Cause and Effect Investigations • Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements and consider limitations on the precision of the data (e.g., number of trials, cost, risk, time), and refine the design accordingly.
 Forces at a distance are explained by fields (gravitational, electric, and magnetic) permeating space that can transfer energy through space.
 Magnets or electric currents cause magnetic fields; electric charges or changing magnetic fields cause electric fields.
-PS3.A: Definitions of Energy "Electrical energy" may mean energy stored in a battery or energy transmitted by electric currents. (secondary) • Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
-Clarifications Content Limits and Content Assessment is limited to designing and conducting investigations with provided materials Limits and tools.
-Coulomb Law is provided in the stimulus if student is required to n nake calculations.
-Science Vocabulary Students are conductor, electric charge, induced electric current, electromotive force, electromagnetic field, electromagnet, induction, insulator, magnetic field, magnetic field lines, permanent magnet, polarity, resistance, voltage, magnitude, ampere, charged particle, volts, right-hand rule, tesla, Expected to Know vectors, Science electric potential, electromotive f orce, permeating, quantum property, Lap place force, Vocabulary electrodynamics, magnetic dipole, electrostatic, general relativity, Ampere's Law, Coulomb force, Students are Lorentz force to Know l Phenomena Context/ Some example phenomena for HS S-P\$2-5.
-Phenomena Paperclips on a table are picked up by a wire when both ends of the wire are attached to a battery. e wire are attached to a When an electric current flows through a coil near a strong magne t, the coil rotates.
-The light bulb in a closed circuit turns on when a magnet moves ne ear the wire in the circuit.
-A wind turbine built with a neodymium magnet produces more ele ectricity than a wind turbine built with a ferrite e magnet.
-This Perfo mance Expectation and associated d Evidence Statements support the follow ing Task Demands Task Demands no rask benands.
-1. Identify from a list, including distractors, the materials/tools/steps needed for an investigation to provide evidenc e that an electric current produces s a magnetic field or that a changing ma agnetic field produces an electric current.
+PS3.A: Definitions of Energy "Electrical energy" may mean energy stored in a battery or energy transmitted by electric currents. (secondary) • Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects. refine the design accordingly.
+(Secondary) Clarifications and Content Limits Science Vocabulary Students are Content Limits Assessment is limited to designing and conducting investigations with provided materials and tools.
+Coulomb Law is provided in the stimulus if student is required to make calculations. conductor, electric charge, induced electric current, electromotive force, electromagnetic field, electromagnet, induction, insulator, magnetic field, magnetic field lines, permanent magnet, polarity, resistance, voltage, magnitude, ampere, charged particle, volts, right-hand rule, tesla, Expected to Know vectors, Science Vocabulary Students are Not Expected to Know electric potential, electromotive force, permeating, quantum property, Laplace force, electrodynamics, magnetic dipole, electrostatic, general relativity, Ampere's Law, Coulomb force, Lorentz force Phenomena Context/ Some example phenomena for HS 5-PS2-5: Phenomena Paperclips on a table are picked up by a wire when both ends of the wire are attached to a battery.
+When an electric current flows through a coil near a strong magnet, the coil rotates.
+The light bulb in a closed circuit turns on when a magnet moves near the wire in the circuit.
+A wind turbine built with a neodymium magnet produces more electricity than a wind turbine built with a ferrite magnet.
+This Perfo rmance Expectation and associated d Evidence Statements support the follow ing Task Demands. · Task Demands • • the materials/tools/steps needed for an s a magnetic field or that a changing ma electric current.